216software/logtopg/README.rst

 Stuff to do
 ===========

+*   Replace all the text columns with data types that better match the underlying data.

 *   Fill out classifiers in setup.py.

 *   Look if there are any other columns we could store.
 Can we look up